DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Whereas I shoot using the picture profile Cine2, requiring minimal color grading, the S-Log2 and S-Log3 profiles give you a much flatter image and greater dynamic range.

-I will explain picture profiles in much more detail later in the article, but for now, it is important to know that it is possible to create a very cinematic look with this camera.
+I will explain picture profiles in much more detail later in the article, but for now, it is important to know that creating a cinematic look with this camera is possible.

-Matching this camera with cine lenses, good audio, and an external method of stabilization will let you capture professional footage, making the a6500 useable in low-budget narrative situations as well as documentaries.
+Matching this camera with cine lenses, good audio, and an external stabilization method will let you capture professional footage, making the a6500 useable in low-budget narrative situations and documentaries.

 For the independent filmmaker, the Sony a6500 is a reliable and versatile camera, and it has served me well for the past year and a half.